rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-hugo-website/index.md

 #### Website provisioner container

 The website provisioner container hosts the [Hugo](https://gohugo.io/) static site generator and a [webhook server](https://github.com/adnanh/webhook) providing the API to trigger the fetching and processing of the website content.
+If an [IdP mode is selected](#identity-providers-and-single-sign-one), then the container also hosts the [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) to restrict the website to logged-in users.

 The container shares a mounted directory from the host server with the [webserver container](#webserver-container), into which the generated static site content is provisioned.